FAQs

 How does this work with the First Home Buyers grant?

-You could still be eligible providing you meet the eligibility criteria.
+You could still be providing you meet the eligibility criteria.
 For more information and help determine your eligibility you should speak to your lender or mortgage broker.
 If you’re not eligible for the grant, then you may still be eligible for first homeowner stamp duty concessions where applicable.
 This may change subject to your personal circumstance, and the state you are purchasing in.

 How does this work with the Government’s Help to Buy scheme?